AKA: crystal, Tina, T, methamphetamine or meth (not to be confused with meph – mephedrone). USA: ice, crank, speed (not the same as UK speed).

 Crystal can make you feel very horny, even sexually compulsive.
-Some guys on crystal take sexual risks that they normally wouldn’t, this can lead to picking up or passing on HIV.
+Some guys on crystal take sexual risks that they normally wouldn’t, this can lead to picking up or passing on HIV and other sexually transmitted infections (STIs).

 Crystal often stops men from coming or getting a hard-on, which is known as ‘crystal dick’.

 Long or rough crystal-fuelled sex sessions can cause a sore or bleeding arse, dick and mouth.
-These might not be noticed at the time but they mean that there’s more risk of HIV, hepatitis C and other sexually transmitted infections (STIs) being passed on.
+These might not be noticed at the time but they mean that there’s more risk of HIV, hepatitis C and other STIs being passed on.

 Condoms are more likely to break after about half an hour of fucking.
 During long sex sessions on crystal, use plenty of water-based lube, check the condom remains intact and put a fresh one on after 30 minutes.
 Find out more about drugs and sex.